Spider control treatments

-- Huntsman spider: Huntsman spiders tend to live under rocks and bark (thus their very flat body shape - which makes them very adept at squeezing into cars!).
+- Huntsman spider: Huntsman spiders tend to live under rocks and bark (hence their very flat body shape, which makes them very adept at squeezing into cars!).

-- Funnel-web spider: Tend to live in sandy soils in moist areas, under rocks and logs.
-The males go wandering to find a female mate in Autumn and often come into houses (and hide in shoes) or fall into swimming pools (where they can survive for several hours under water from air bubbles trapped on their hairs).
+- Funnel-web spider: Tends to live in sandy soils in moist areas, under rocks and logs.
+The males go wandering to find a female mate in autumn and often come into houses (and hide in shoes) or fall into swimming pools (where they can survive for several hours underwater from air bubbles trapped on their hairs).

-- Black House spider: Normally found under rocks and in trees but is well adapted to building webs around the home; around windows, doors and eaves.
+- Black house spider: Normally found under rocks and in trees but is well adapted to building webs around the home, especially around windows, doors and eaves.